JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 -2.5
 ```

+Note that we use a semicolon after some expressions.
+In the REPL, if we evaluate any expression, its result is printed.
+If we use the semicolon, the print is omitted.
+It is similar behavior as in Matlab, but in Julia, the print is automatic only in the REPL.

 A numeric literal placed directly before an identifier or parentheses is treated as a multiplication (except with higher precedence than other binary operations)

 ```jldoctest